wombleton/gitlaw-nz/acts/A/Anti-Money Laundering and Countering Financing of Terrorism Act 2009.md

     *   (b) consider whether the wire transfers constitute a suspicious transaction.

-    (6) Any information obtained by a reporting entity that is an intermediary institution must be maintained by that reporting entity with the wire transfer accompanying the information.
+    (6) Any information about the originator obtained by a reporting entity that is an intermediary institution must be provided by that reporting entity to the beneficiary institution as soon as practicable.

     (7) For the purposes of this section, a _domestic wire transfer_ is a wire transfer where the ordering institution, the intermediary institution, and the beneficiary institution are all in New Zealand.

+    Section 27(6): replaced, on 5 December 2013, by [section 7][245] of the Anti-Money Laundering and Countering Financing of Terrorism Amendment Act 2013 (2013 No 106).

 ##### 28 Wire transfers: verification of identity requirements

 *   (1) The ordering institution must, according to the level of risk involved,---

-    *   (a) verify the originator's identity so that the reporting entity is satisfied that the information provided under [section 27][33] is current and correct; and
+    *   (a) verify the originator's identity so that the reporting entity is satisfied that the information obtained under [section 27][33] is correct; and

     *   (b) verify any other information prescribed by regulations.

     (2) Verification of the originator's identity must be carried out before the wire transfer is ordered.

+    Section 28(1)(a): replaced, on 5 December 2013, by [section 8][246] of the Anti-Money Laundering and Countering Financing of Terrorism Amendment Act 2013 (2013 No 106).

 ##### 29 Correspondent banking relationships